 Finally, it’s time actually to taste the wine!

-Our taste buds can detect salty, sour, sweet, and bitter flavors.
+Our taste buds detect salty, sour, sweet, and bitter flavors.
 As you take a sip, try drawing the wine into your mouth to aerate the wine and help release flavors.
 After you swallow, breathe out through your nose.

 Acidity & Tannin

 You may notice that the first flavors you taste are similar to the aromas you have already identified.
 Now it’s time to dig deeper.
 Is it a lush wine, or is there acidity?
 Is there some residual sugar?
-You are highly unlikely to encounter saltiness, but the bitterness is common in red wines.
+You are unlikely to encounter saltiness, but the bitterness is typical in red wines.
 It comes in the form of astringency from the tannins.

 Wine Tasting at Home

 As a wine enthusiast, you will be delighted to know that you need plenty of practice to develop your palate and hone your wine tasting skills.
 Each time you want to try a new wine, go through each stage and see how you can start to separate the aroma and flavors over time.
-Make notes on the different wines you try, and you will start to build up a memory of references.
+Make notes on the different wines you try, and you will begin to build up a memory of references.

 Train Your Senses